-CURRICULAR PRACTICAL TRAINING
+CURRICULAR PRACTICAL TRAINING/INTERNSHIP

-Curricular Practical Training (CPT) is work authorization linked to an academic program in order to allow students to participate in either an internship or training required of all students obtaining that degree, or employment that is for degree credit and is an integral part of the degree program.
-Since CPT is a part of your academic program it is not available after you complete your academic program.
-Students must receive CPT authorization if enrolled in their internship or practicum class regardless of monetary compensation.
-If you enroll in the same internship for a different semester, you must receive CPT authorization.
+Curricular Practical Training (CPT) is work authorization linked to an academic program in order to allow students to participate in either an internship or training required of all students obtaining that degree or employment that is for academic/degree credit and is an integral part of the degree program.
+Therefore, you must be enrolled in your internship course when requesting CPT.
+Since CPT must be part of your academic program it is not available after you complete your academic program.
+Students must receive CPT authorization when enrolled in their internship or practicum class whether it is paid or unpaid.
+Please see volunteering restrictions HERE.

 If you have been lawfully enrolled in school full-time for two semesters and are currently in F1 status, you may be eligible for Curricular Practical Training.
 CPT is a departmental privilege, and thus may be revoked for academic reasons at any time.
 In order to apply for CPT, students must submit the CPT Application Form and a job offer letter from their potential employer on the company’s letterhead, which must include the following information:

 Your full name

 Company name and address (physical address, not a P.O.
 Box)

-Position title with job description
+Position title with a job description

 Supervisor’s name, phone number, and e-mail address

 Salary/hourly wage for the position

 Number of hours per week to be worked

 Start Date and End Date

 OPTIONAL PRACTICAL TRAINING

-You may be eligible for an additional 17 months of Optional Practical Training if:
+You may be eligible for an additional 24 months of Optional Practical Training if:

 - You have graduated with a Bachelor’s, Master’s or PhD in a STEM field.
 These are identified by CIP code.
 For a complete approved list please go to www.ice.gov/sevis/stemlist.htm